behzadrigi/deliverable-arbitration-suite/CONTRACTS.md

 Holds a client's funds in escrow for a piece of work and releases them only once GenLayer validators independently agree on whether the delivered evidence satisfies the agreed specification.
+Also provides a recovery path so funds are never permanently locked.

 **How consensus is used**